Michael Bohm: Career

 Bohm has lived and worked in Russia for nearly twenty years.
 He is fluent in Russian, speaking with a slight accent.

-From 2007 to 2014, he served as opinion page editor and wrote an op-ed column for the Moscow Times.
+From 2007 to 2014, he served as an opinion page editor and wrote an op-ed column for the Moscow Times.

 Bohm also writes a blog for the liberal radio station Echo of Moscow.
 He taught a journalism course in 2015 at the Moscow State Institute of International Relations.

+His opinion columns have been published in "Moskovsky Komsomolets" and "Nezavisimaya Gazeta."

 In 2015 a book was published in his name, President Putin's Mistake, in which Bohm sued the author for intellectual property violations.
 He won the lawsuit in a Moscow court.

 Controversies

 Bohm received nationwide attention throughout Russia in 2013 when during a TV appearance, he said Russian's views on gay rights were primitive.
 After a commercial break Bohm was asked to apologize.

 In October 2017, while on the show Time Will Tell, Bohm was assaulted by the host Artyom Sheynin.
-Political scientists discussed the disappearance of Russian consulate flags in the United States.
+The incident erupted after a heated discussion about the US having denied the Russian consulate in San Francisco diplomatic status in 2017, after which US authorities removed Russia's flags from the compound.
 The scuffle was broken up by the co-host Ekaterina Strizhenova.

 An investigation from the French public broadcasting service Arte indicates some of Bohm's appearances might have been staged.
 They allege that Bohm made these TV appearances in the guise of representing a critical view of Russian policies, only to abruptly change face throughout the program to a more pro-Russia stance.
 Social media posts back this up.
 Arte advocates for a more critical look at the role of Bohm and other western political commentators involved in Russian television.

 Private life

 Bohm married Svetlana who was 16 years his junior.
 The wedding took place in Russia, according to Russian traditions.
 Immediately after the wedding, Bohm became a father.
 Their daughter's name is Nicole.
 At the end of 2015, Michael and Svetlana divorced.
 Now ex-wife Svetlana and Nicole live near Moscow.
-Bohm applied for Russian citizenship.
+Bohm has a Russian residency permit.

-He is said to be in a relationship with Elizaveta Mashentseva, who was born in 2000 in Chernyahovsk.